Background pattern

 Children (10 years of age and older) and adolescents

-Do not use this medication after the expiration date that appears on the box and the blister pack after “CAD”.
-The expiration date is the last day of the month indicated.
+Do not use this medicine after the expiration date shown on the box and blister pack after "EXP".
+The expiration date is the last day of the indicated month.

-Medications should not be thrown down the drains or in the trash.
-Dispose of the containers and medications you no longer need at the SIGRE collection point of your usual pharmacy.
-Ask your pharmacist how to dispose of the containers and medications you no longer need.
-This way, you will help protect the environment.
+Medicines should not be disposed of via wastewater or household waste.
+Deposit the packaging and medicines you no longer need at the SIGRE Point of your usual pharmacy.
+Ask your pharmacist how to dispose of the packaging and medicines you no longer need.
+This will help protect the environment.

 Composition of Teriflunomida Kern Pharma